Benchmarking & Performance

 Benchmark Results

 Performance benchmarks for common operations on synthetic multilayer networks.
-These results provide guidance for planning analyses and optimizing workflows.
+Use these results for rough planning, not as guarantees.

 • CPU: Intel Core i7-9700K @ 3.6GHz (8 cores)